Jaezat/jaezat/README.md

 ## What I’m Doing Now
 - Learning low-level programming and algorithmic thinking.
 - Strengthening my Linux and system administration skills.
-- Working on a team project that aims to create a dynamic view inside a 3D maze.
+- Working on a 3D game project created in C, implementing ray casting to render a simple first-person view.

 ---